Why Travel In West Africa?

 But is there a reason for the low number of visitors to West Africa?
 We’ve pondered on this question for some time, and can put it down to a number of factors:

 - The popular image of Africa is one of safari and large animals, which is a big highlight for many.
 Unfortunately, big game – though present in places – has been hunted to near extinction throughout much of the region.
-Wildlife is still present in national parks like Mole, Yankari, and Lope, but can’t compare to the variety and quantity you can see in Kruger or the Serengeti on the other side of the continent.
+Wildlife is still present in national parks like Mole, Yankari, and Pendjari, but can’t compare to the variety and quantity you can see in Kruger, Etosha, or the Serengeti on the other side of the continent.
 West Africa isn’t as ‘marketable’ to tourists in that sense – we will certainly see some incredible wildlife on our journey, but our trips are not like a safari based holiday!

 - Camp sites and tourist infrastructure in general is often quite basic, a contrast to the relative luxury you experience in countries like Namibia, Botswana, and Kenya.